-Ooramboo Trail (CLASS 3) 500m return, 30 minutes A relatively easy walk to view Aboriginal engravings along an escarpment.
-An extra walk of 100 metres will bring you to Edney Spring.
+Ooramboo Trail (Class 3) 500m return, 30 minutes

+A relatively easy walk to view Aboriginal engravings along an escarpment.
+An extra walk of 100m will bring you to Edney Spring.

-Edney's Trail (CLASS 4) 6km return, 2 to 3 hours
+Edney's Trail (Class 4) 6km return, 2 to 3 hours

-This well-defined trail will lead you to Edney's Lookout (a peak that is clearly seen from the tourist park, south-east of the mount).
+This well-defined trail will lead you to Edney's Lookout (a peak that is clearly seen from the tourist park).
 The trail is suitable for people seeking elevated views but who don't want to tackle the more strenuous Summit Trail.

-Gum Grove - Warrarla
+Gum Grove - Warralla

-Gum Grove Trail (CLASS 3) 1km return, 30 minutes This easy trail takes walkers through a shady grove of river red gums.
+Gum Grove Trail (Class 3) 1km return, 30 minutes

+This easy trail takes walkers through a shady grove of river red gums.
 The return point for this trail is at the Kotka Gorge sign.

-Kotka Gorge Trail (CLASS 4) 4km return, 2 hours
+Kotka Gorge Trail (Class 4) 2km return, 2 hours

 This trail incorporates the Gum Grove Trail.
 Walkers then continue along a dry, rocky creek bed before moving above the creek line until reaching the main opening of Kotka Gorge.
 This marks the end of the trail and provides views to the east of Mount Augustus.
-More adventurous hikers who want to continue further up the gorge should be prepared for a CLASS 5, unmarked trail that involves rock scrambling.